 Religious and market fundamentalisms threaten gender equality at UN summit

-As the US fosters a backlash at the UN Commission on the Status of Women, states from Lebanon to Namibia are taking more progressive positions.
+As the US fosters a backlash at the UN Commission on the Status of Women, states from Lebanon to Namibia are taking more progressive positions

 More than 10,000 people are meeting at the 63rd annual gathering of the UN’s Commission on the Status of Women (CSW) in New York this fortnight (11–22 March), to discuss women’s access to social security, social services, and infrastructure.

 These issues are crucial for women who comprise 65% of the world’s people above retirement age without any regular pension.
-Women also do between twice to four times the unpaid domestic labour than men do.
+Women also do twice to four times the unpaid domestic labour that men do.
 A quarter of the world’s schools lack sanitation facilities, forcing too many girls to miss class because of their periods.

-Social protection, social services, and infrastructure can alleviate women’s unpaid work and eliminate the penalties women and girls suffer because of their gender.
+Social protection, social services and infrastructure can alleviate women’s unpaid work and eliminate the penalties women and girls suffer because of their gender.
 Ensuring access to social protection and reducing women’s unpaid labour are also two targets of the UN’s Sustainable Development Goals, guiding development efforts until 2030.

-Though these two are the only targets (out of 169) that were weighted with the caveat ‘nationally appropriate’.
+However, these two are the only targets (out of 169) that were weighted with the caveat ‘nationally appropriate’.
 This excuses countries from meeting universal standards on gender equality in social protection, or redistributing unpaid domestic work to men.

 Social protection for women challenges gender roles through offering alternatives to women’s dependence on men

 CSW meetings centre on negotiations between countries over a consensus ‘outcome document’ identifying global priorities for action.
-This document may not have the force of law but its negotiation provides an annual health check on states’ commitments to taking the sometimes politically difficult steps needed to promote women’s rights.
+This document may not have the force of law, but its negotiation provides an annual health check on states’ commitments to taking the sometimes politically difficult steps needed to promote women’s rights.

 The first is the socially conservative, sometimes religious fundamentalist, rejection of the feminist idea that gender is a social construct.
 Social protection for women is seen as a threat to their agendas because it challenges so-called ‘traditional’ gender roles through offering alternatives to women’s dependence on men.

 Market fundamentalism drives the second type of backlash.
 In neoliberal economic frameworks, social protection is a matter for private arrangements to manage risks and episodes that might interrupt income flows, such as the loss of a job, or – in this perspective – having a baby.
-For these fundamentalists it is up to individuals to buy insurance, save for the future, or contract domestic labour and childcare.
+For these fundamentalists, it is up to individuals to buy insurance, save for the future or contract domestic labour and childcare.

 The World Bank and International Monetary Fund – often seen as the standard bearers of such market fundamentalism, and its global expansion – do recognise patterns of vulnerability, and have prescribed targeted safety net programmes such as direct cash transfers to mothers (which are often conditional on keeping kids in school).

-But these types of safety nets may reinforce gender roles (such as mothering) and have created what’s been called a ‘new maternalism’ (in the context of European social policy), or ‘maternalist’ benefit delivery in developing countries.
+But these types of safety nets may reinforce gender roles (such as mothering) and have created what’s been called a ‘new maternalism’ (in the context of European social policy) or ‘maternalist’ benefit delivery in developing countries.

 Targeting benefits narrowly, providing social protection to the very poorest only, and with very low levels of support, can also stigmatise the poor and not change the conditions of poverty.
-This is why the International Labour Organisation recommends unconditional social protection for all – such as a Universal Basic Income, and benefits to challenge gender roles, like paternity leave.
+This is why the International Labour Organisation recommends unconditional social protection for all – such as a Universal Basic Income, and benefits to challenge gender roles, such as paternity leave.